1/2 Star - Poor. Not recommended This is considered to be unsatisfactory and should be avoided.

 It is not uncommon for restaurant owners to disagree with our restaurant reviews.
 This is certainly understandable.
 However, this is a service for our viewers who seek a brief summary based on an independent analysis of a restaurants performance.

 Many of these restaurant owners also say that they don't take much stock in restaurant reviews.
-For the most part I agree.
+For the most part, they are correct.
 They shouldn't rely on a review from just one restaurant critic, or a review from a popular diner comment driven restaurant review site.
 Despite this, they are quick to put up the plaques at the entrance of their restaurant that provide favorable commentary from either a single restaurant critic or popular restaurant review site, even though the review maybe dated, (from past chefs and management) or is not arrived through a careful analysis of what the savvy dining public has to say.

 While we attempt to do extensive research and analysis to ensure the most objective and representative review of a restaurant, often times we consider input from restaurant patrons, restaurant management, PR firms, and other sources that may have a stake in the game.
 Similar to movie and book critics, our reviews should be taken as informed opinion and not fact.